priyanktripathi007/FlashSale/README.md

 Please use the below links

-To retrieve the list of customer in the application
+1. To retrieve the list of customer in the application

 http://localhost:8191/flashsale/getAllCustomer

-To retrieve the list of products in the inventory
+2.To retrieve the list of products in the inventory

 http://localhost:8191/flashsale/getAllProduct

-To retrieve the purchase order details list
+3.To retrieve the purchase order details list

 http://localhost:8191/flashsale/getAllPurchaseOrder

-To create customer
+4.To create customer

 http://localhost:8191/flashsale/createUser